-Does spending a night (or three) tucked into a cozy shelter in the remote wilderness and spending two or three nights sound like fun?
+Does skiing or snowshoeing to a a cozy shelter in the remote wilderness and spending two or three nights sound like fun?
 Then make tracks for one of the Yosemite area’s backcountry ski huts.
 There are two backcountry ski huts inside Yosemite National Park.

 Nearby Sequoia National Park has its own high-altitude ski haven: Pear Lake Winter Hut.
 This rustic, 10-person shelter sits in a snowy bowl at 9,200 feet, close to skiable slopes reaching up to 11,000 feet.
 Get there via a challenging 6-mile ski or snowshoe route (avalanche safety skills required).
 Apply for a spot through the annual fall lottery at the Sequoia Parks Conservancy (www.sequoiaparksconservancy.org/pearlakewinterhut.html).